-Breast augmentation is an out-patient procedure, and you will go home wearing a bra and ace wrap, which helps hold the breasts in the correct position.
+Breast augmentation is an outpatient procedure.
+Patients are sent home wearing a bra and ace wrap, which helps hold the breasts in the correct position.
 Initial discomfort is almost always controlled with oral pain medications.

 Sutures are usually removed in 7 to 14 days during your follow-up appointment.
 Light activities can be resumed as tolerated.
 Aerobic activities or intimate contact can be resumed in a few weeks as healing progresses.
 Incision lines typically will continue to fade over the next year.

 A breast augmentation is an invasive procedure, and therefore will require at least week of downtime before you can resume daily activities.
 It is important to listen to your body while healing, so if you are experiencing pain, it is best not to push it.